ArjunmMehra/video-conf/README.md

 # video-conf
-Video conferencing web app using WebRTC
+Video conferencing web app in javascript using WebRTC